 Talk to your fellow volunteers, and be friendly.
 Make sure to find where the volunteer break rooms, offices, and bathrooms are located… it is better to ask now than to get lost with a full bladder!

 Finally, organize your volunteer tasks on a weekly and daily basis.
 That way you will make your coordinator’s life easier and it will be a breeze to report your activities.
-Many organizations have a task management system in place: some use Google sheets, others use physical whiteboards, and others use volunteer management apps like Zelos.
+Many organizations have a task management system in place: some use Google sheets, others use physical whiteboards, and others use volunteer management apps.
 No matter the tool, remember that what makes task management effective is constant usage and proper planning.
 Don’t write down your activities as they come, try to plan them beforehand in order to become a more efficient (and highly appreciated) volunteer.

 Going the extra mile as a volunteer